Alexismk/Module-2-Digital-Copies-to-Digital-Things/Object Files/Readme.md

 (https://sketchfab.com/models/f61318f90a414b9b9ce1dd3143c1270f)

-For more thoughts see the Paradata
+For more thoughts, see the Paradata.

+Click through the photo files to see the edited images i was working with.